walsariewolffbob/matrixbox/apps/RevampedDepartures_v0.1.5.1/README.md

 # RevampedDepartures

 **This README covers the changes I've made available in this version.
-General functionality is mirrored to the latest official MatrixBox/Departures app update of 2026-08-30.**
+General functionality is mirrored to the latest official `MatrixBox/Departures` app, as available on 2026-08-30.**

 ## Minor updates